StasF1/intakePipe/README.md

 [IN PROCESS]

 #### In case if you need to recompilate smth:
-- whole stroke – run a solveCurrentStroke.sh script in the `CFDOpenFOAM/<stroke>/`
+- for whole stroke – run a solveCurrentStroke.sh script in the `CFDOpenFOAM/<stroke>/`
-- only mesh – run a remesh.sh or hardRemesh.sh script in the `CFDOpenFOAM/<stroke>/mesh/`
+- for only mesh – run a remesh.sh or hardRemesh.sh script in the `CFDOpenFOAM/<stroke>/mesh/`
-- only case – run a hardRerun.sh script in the `CFDOpenFOAM/<stroke>/mesh/`
+- for only case – run a hardRerun.sh script in the `CFDOpenFOAM/<stroke>/mesh/`

 hardRemesh.sh deletes all files of mesh and remakes them from `0/geometry`